mambisi/json_indexer/README.md

 # Json Index

-This crate allows you to create an index (a sorted map) based with serde json values.
+This crate allows you to create an index (a multi-value sorted map) based on serde json values.

 ## Example